The mission of the Iowa Women’s Foundation is to improve the lives of Iowa’s women and girls.

 - Child Care

-The Building Community Child Care Solutions Fund (BCCCSF) focuses specifically on increasing the number of child care slots available for children throughout the state of Iowa.
+The Community Child Care Solutions Fund (CCSF) focuses specifically on increasing the number of child care slots available for children throughout the state of Iowa.

 Applications are welcome from organizations with 501(c)(3) status and other grassroots organizations serving Iowa’s women and girls.